 Learning skills, working in a team, and having fun: that’s Michigan Tech’s Little Huskies girls’ basketball camp.
-It’s a great introduction to the sport for young, budding basketball players held in the SDC Varsity Gym.
-Students learn fundamental skills for team play and individual skills like ball handling, shooting, defense, and more—all from coaches and instructors who are renowned in their field.
+It’s a great introduction to the sport for young, budding basketball players held in the SDC Varsity Gym and Multipurpose Room.
+Students learn fundamental skills for team play and individual skills like ball-handling, shooting, defense, and more—all from coaches and instructors who are renowned in their field.

-Pick-Up: We will finish camp each day in the varsity gym, so you can pick up campers from there or by the main doors of the SDC.
+Pick-Up/Drop-Off: We will finish camp each day in the varsity gym, so you can pick up campers by the main doors of the SDC.